 If you want to generate referrals, likes and positive reviews on social media, one of the best things that you can do is model the behavior to your own fans, friends and followers.

-.
-It is important to identify the brand advocates and reward them for participation while providing mechanisms to enable them to create referrals.
+“Millennial’s in particular are not only happy to, but almost feel obliged to pass comment on the services and products of brands,” said Terry Golesworthy of the Customer Respect Group. ” It is important to identify the brand advocates and reward them for participation while providing mechanisms to enable them to create referrals.
 This could be product reviews, the ability to comment or some promotion or campaign that encourages them to pass on their positive feelings.
-Generally all of the above is needed, make it easy to refer, enable all and every avenue.
+Generally all of the above is needed, make it easy to refer, enable all and every avenue.”

 The opinions expressed herein or statements made in the above column are solely those of the author, and do not necessarily reflect the views of Wisconsin Technology Network, LLC.
 WTN accepts no legal liability or responsibility for any claims made or opinions expressed herein.